Paddo0/DECO3801-WinDash/VirtualMeter/README.md

   - `CsvDataHelper.py`: Manages data extraction from CSV files, including historical, future, and range-based data.
   - `DatabaseMutationHelper.py`: Provides functions for adding and clearing data in the Firestore database.
   - `DatabaseRetrieveHelper.py`: Retrieves specific data points from the Firestore database.
-  - `DatabaseUpdateHelper.py`: Includes functions to update or shift date-time data in the database.
-CURRENTLY UNUSED AND NOT FULLY TESTED
   - `VirtualMeterHelper.py`: Manages the setup, start, and running processes of the virtual meter.
 - `data/`: Stores the required files to run the virtual meter.